polyaxon/polyaxon/site/docs/core/quick-start/index.md

 You can create a project using [Polyaxon UI](/docs/management/ui/projects/) or with [Polyaxon CLI](/docs/core/cli/project/#project-create)

-This example uses a [public Github repo](https://github.com/polyaxon/polyaxon-quick-start) for hosting the project and the polyaxonfile manifests, similar results can be achieved using local folder or other platforms, e.g. GitLab, Bitbucket, ...
+This example uses a [public Github repo](https://github.com/polyaxon/polyaxon-quick-start) for hosting the project and the Polyaxonfile manifests, similar results can be achieved using a local folder or other platforms, e.g. GitLab, Bitbucket, ...

 ## Start an experiment